 If you wish to provide winter cooling for your hognose during the winter, here’s what you need to do:

 2) Two weeks later, turn off all heat sources so the snake is now at room temperature (68-72°F/20-22°C).
 Heatless light sources can continue to provide a day/night cycle.
 This reduction in heat will make your snake sluggish and sleepy.

-3) At the beginning of November, place the snake in a large deli container, tupperware, or box with holes poked in it.
+3) At the beginning of December, place the snake in a large deli container, tupperware, or plastic shoebox with holes poked in it.
 Make sure there is about an inch of substrate in the container for cushioning.
 Then, transfer the container and snake to a cooling chamber.
 The cooling chamber should be a mini fridge or freezer controlled via thermostat to maintain a temperature of 50-60°F/12-15°C. Some reptile incubators have a cooling function that allows them to double as hibernaculums.
 Cooler is better than warmer, but 38°F/3.4°C is too cold, and will freeze the snake!

-4) Weigh the snake’s container weekly with a digital kitchen scale to track weight changes.
+4) Weigh the snake’s container every 1-2 weeks with a digital kitchen scale to track weight changes.
 Weight loss greater than 10% of the snake’s original weight indicates that there’s a problem, and you need to stop brumation and bring the snake to a vet.

 5) When it’s time for brumation to end, transfer the snake’s container from the brumation chamber back to its enclosure and take the lid off (if you were using a cooling chamber).
 Heat sources should still be off, but heatless lights can cycle as normal.

 6) Two weeks later, you can turn on the heat source(s).
-Within 2 weeks of the heat coming back on, you should be seeing your hognose drinking water and return to normal activity.
+Within 1-2 weeks of the heat coming back on, you should be seeing your hognose drinking water and return to normal activity.
 You can also offer a small meal at this point.